Transfer Student Information

 Transfer students who wish to be considered for scholarship consideration must fill out the following form:

-Students graduating from Grand Rapids Community College are governed by the Articulation Agreement between our two institutions.
+Students graduating from Grand Rapids Community College with Music degrees are governed by the Articulation Agreement between our two institutions.
 More information:

 Department of Music, Theatre, and Dance Transfer Requirements